Sylvester-ai/.github/models/model-card-bc-v2-1.md

 **Optimal Threshold:** 0.30
 **Performance at 0.30 threshold:**
 - Precision: 50.88%
-- Recall (TPR): 50.87%
+- Recall (TPR): 63.04%
-- F1 Score: 0.5087
+- F1 Score: 0.563

-**Note:** Production model in this documentation uses the default 0.50 threshold, resulting in higher precision (80%) but lower recall (17.39%).
-Users may adjust threshold based on use case requirements.
+**Note:** This model card reports performance at the optimized 0.30 threshold, which provides the best balance between precision and recall for the screening use case.
+Users may adjust threshold based on specific requirements (e.g., higher threshold for fewer false positives, lower threshold for maximum sensitivity).

 ---